-The Cypress Fairbanks Independent School District Special Education Department provides educational services to an estimated 8,000 students with special needs.
+The Cypress Fairbanks Independent School District Special Education Department provides educational services to over 10,000 students with special needs.

 Teachers, instructional aides, speech pathologists and related service personnel provide instruction and related services to students who have a disability.
 Students are eligible for special education services from the age of 3 through 21.
 Students who have hearing and vision disabilities may receive services from birth.